 Vagabond Jimmy Bay has been travelling Australia for the past four years in a beat-up Kombi.
 In that time this multi-instrumentalist originally hailing from outback South Australia has captured audiences far and wide with his storytelling style and mesmerising live performances using guitar, harmonica and his suitcase kick-drum.

-Kim is an acoustic songstress and an aspiring songwriter with a soothing ethereal voice that captures the attention of passers by.
-She started her Australian music journey in early 2016 with a ukulele and a guitar in the streets and cafes of Canberra.
-Kim’s original songs speak from her lived experiences as a partner, a daughter, a sister, a friend and an insecure soul with mixed genres of folk, pop, blues and jazz.
+Kim is an acoustic songstress with a soothing ethereal voice that captures the attention of passers by.
+Born in Taiwan, Kim started her Australian music journey in 2016 with a ukulele and a guitar in the streets and cafes of Canberra.
+Joined by guitarist Steve Smith, Kim performs original songs speaking from her lived experiences as a daughter, a traveller, a partner, a friend and an insecure soul with mixed genres of folk, pop, blues and jazz.

 Lucy Wise grew up in WA, performing in the Wise Family Band until she moved to Melbourne in 2009.
 She has since delighted audiences across Australia, NZ, USA and the UK with her soulful voice, and intricate ukulele, guitar and Appalachian dulcimer playing.
 Joined by Dan Witton (double bass) and Mischa Herman (accordion), Lucy will be performing songs about love, joy and sadness, friendship and the relationships people form with their environment.